smithphil88/gower-fields/README.md

 ![white space error](documentation/bug-5.png)
 ![white space error](documentation/bug-6.png)

-- The columns on the about page were in the correct order on the desktop view, however I wanted them in a different order on mobile and tablet - *fixed by using the order class.*
+- The columns on the About page were in the correct order on the desktop view, however I wanted them in a different order on mobile and tablet - *fixed by using the order class.*

 ![columns not loading in preferred manner](documentation/bug-7.png)